makersden/homepage/content/blog/look-inside-fiber.md

 [have been said](<https://www.youtube.com/watch?v=ZCuYPiUIONs>)
 [and written](<https://github.com/acdlite/react-fiber-architecture>).
 However, I like to see things for myself and understand how they work from the ground up.
-There were also a few topics that lacked "press coverage"
+There were also a few topics that lacked "press coverage".

 Thus, down the rabbit hole I went!